PureStorage-OpenConnect/openstack-docs/source/cinder/api_overview/section_cinder-api-overview.rst

 .. note::

    Currently only the Block Storage V3 API supports group operations.
-The minimum version for group operations supported by the Pure Storage drivers is 3.14.
+The minimum version for group operations supported by the Everpure drivers is 3.14.
 The API version can be specified with the following CLI flag ``--os-volume-api-version 3.14``